 What Parents Should Teach Their Children from the Book of Mosiah

 Kenneth W. Anderson

-Kenneth W. Anderson is director of Evening Classes at Brigham Young University.
+Kenneth W. Anderson was director of Evening Classes at Brigham Young University when this was published.

 Most parents want to be good parents, to prepare their children to live successful lives.
 The living prophets of the Lord and the scriptures have instructed parents to teach their children to learn and obey the decrees of God (Ether 2:11).
 One of the best ways to learn those decrees is from reading the Book of Mormon.
 In the April 1960 general conference of the Church, Elder Marion G. Romney, then of the Quorum of the Twelve Apostles, said the following: